MateuszWasik1/Organizer-Web/README.md

 2. Open the repository using a text editor, e.g., VS Code.
 3. Open Node.js and use the CD command followed by the path to the 'app' folder within the repository.
 4. Upon the first project launch, it may be necessary to execute the command: npm install - this command will download and install the required npm packages.
-5. Use the command ng -serve to run the application.
+5. Use the command ng serve to run the application.
 6. Navigate to http://localhost:4200/ or to another address specified by Node to access the application in your browser.

 Note!\